Ken-Musau/articles-blog/README.md

 The proxy avoids CORS issues and allows the server to set a session cookie to store the user's login data.

----

-## Instructions

-For our basic login feature, we'll need the following functionality:

-- A user can log in by providing their username in a form.
-- A user can log out.
-- A user can remain logged in, even after refreshing the page.

 ### Sessions

 - `Login` is located at `/login`.